N2WU/n2wu.github.io/_posts/2024-11-20-fax-machine-with-the-p25.md

 ## Background

-The [Bluebamboo](https://www.manualslib.com/manual/1357742/Blue-Bamboo-P25m.html) P25 printer is a defunct bluetooth serial-controlled batter-powered thermal printer.
+The [Bluebamboo](https://www.manualslib.com/manual/1357742/Blue-Bamboo-P25m.html) P25 printer is a defunct bluetooth serial-controlled battery-powered thermal printer.
 This is pretty handy - no wires, cables, or plugs needed.
 There are two documentation manuals online - a [quick start](https://www.manualslib.com/manual/1357742/Blue-Bamboo-P25m.html) and a [development manual](https://www.manualslib.com/manual/790801/Blue-Bamboo-P25.html#product-P25-M), both of which will be necessary to write your own code.

 You should be able to find these on ebay, when they pop up, for about $25-30.
 I wouldn't try to get a model that doesn't look exactly like this one, lest you have to find a more defunct manual.
 You should just install the battery and charge before turning it on to see a solid green light.